zarr-developers/VirtualiZarr/docs/usage.md

 The [kerchunk library](https://github.com/fsspec/kerchunk) has its own [specification](https://fsspec.github.io/kerchunk/spec.html) for how byte range references should be serialized (either as a JSON or parquet file).

-To write out all the references in the virtual dataset as a single kerchunk-compliant JSON or parquet file, you can use the {py:meth}`ds.virtualize.to_kerchunk <virtualizarr.xarray.VirtualiZarrDatasetAccessor.to_kerchunk>` accessor method.
+To write out all the references in the virtual dataset as a single kerchunk-compliant JSON or parquet file, you can use the {py:meth}`vds.virtualize.to_kerchunk <virtualizarr.VirtualiZarrDatasetAccessor.to_kerchunk>` accessor method.

 ```python
 combined_vds.virtualize.to_kerchunk('combined.json', format='json')